Efficiency and complexity of price competition among single-product vendors: Complexity of equilibria

 The correctness of the algorithm is given by the following lemma. \begin{lemma} Let $\pp$ be the price vector returned by \texttt{CandidatePrice} on input a price competition game ${\cal G}$ and a buyers-to-vendors assignment $\xx$.
 If ${\cal G}$ admits an equilibrium $(\xx,\qq)$, then $q_j=p_j$ for every non-empty vendor $j$. \end{lemma}

+\begin{proof} Consider the price vector $\pp$ returned by \texttt{CandidatePrice}.
+We will show that $\qq$ satisfies the very same properties as $\pp$ does, for non-empty seed and non-seed vendors.
+We begin by arguing about the empty vendors, where it may hold that $p_j\neq q_j$ for an empty vendor $j$.

-\begin{proof} Given the price vector $\qq$, we construct a new price vector $\qq'$ by setting $q'_j=c_j$ for every empty vendor $j$ in $\xx$ and $q'_j=q_j$ for every other vendor $j$.
-Since $(\xx,\qq)$ is an equilibrium, $(\xx,\qq')$ is an equilibrium as well.
+\paragraph{Empty vendors} Given the price vector $\qq$, we construct a new price vector $\bar{\qq}$ by setting $\bar{q}_j=c_j$ for every empty vendor $j$ in $\xx$ and $\bar{q}_j=q_j$ for every other vendor $j$.
+Since $(\xx,\qq)$ is an equilibrium, $(\xx,\bar{\qq})$ is an equilibrium as well.
 To see why, it suffices to show that no buyer has any incentive to deviate to an empty vendor in $\xx$.
-Assume otherwise that buyers of type $i$ are assigned to a vendor $j$ in $\xx$ and satisfy $v_{ij'}-q'_{j'} > v_{ij}-q'_{j}$ for some vendor $j'$ that is empty in $\xx$.
-This means that $v_{ij'}-c_{j'} > v_{ij}-q_{j}$ and vendor $j'$ could set its price to a sufficiently small but positive price to attract the buyers of type $i$ and increase its utility from $0$ to positive.
+Assume otherwise that $(\xx,\bar{\qq})$ is not an equilibrium; we will show that $(\xx,\qq)$ should not be an equilibrium as well.
+Since $(\xx,\bar{\qq})$ is not an equilibrium, there must exist some $i$ such that buyers of type $i$ are assigned to a vendor $j$ in $\xx$ and satisfy $v_{ij'}-\bar{q}_{j'} > v_{ij}-\bar{q}_{j}$ for some vendor $j'$ that is empty in $\xx$.
+From the definition of $\bar{\qq}$, this means that $v_{ij'}-c_{j'} > v_{ij}-q_{j}$ and vendor $j'$ could set its price to a sufficiently small but strictly higher than its production cost price to attract the buyers of type $i$ and increase its utility from $0$ (since $j'$ is an empty vendor according to $\xx$) to positive; this contradicts the assumption that $(\xx, \qq)$ is an equilibrium.
+Now, clearly, $\bar{\qq}$ has the desired structure (i.e., prices equal to production costs) for vendors that are empty in $\xx$, and it suffices to prove that $\pp=\bar{\qq}$.

+For the remainder of the proof, recall that, by the definition of $\qq$, $q_j = \bar{q}_j$ for any non-empty vendor $j$.